Curtain Size Chart & Guide

 Do curtain widths include one panel or a pair?

 Most product widths refer to one panel unless stated otherwise.
-Always check the product details.
+Our panels are 55 inches wide each.
+Always check the product details to confirm.